Fred Kessler

 Frederick P. Kessler (January 11, 1940 – November 12, 2024) was an American lawyer, arbitrator, judge, and Democratic Party politician.
 He served as a member of the Wisconsin State Assembly for 24 years between 1961 and 2019, and served 11 years as a state judge in the 1970s and 1980s.

-Fred Kessler was married to retired Wisconsin Court of Appeals Judge Joan F. Kessler.
+Fred Kessler was married Joan F. Kessler, who was the first woman to serve as a U.S. attorney for Wisconsin, she later also served as a Wisconsin Court of Appeals judge.

 Early life

 Kessler was born January 11, 1940, in Milwaukee and attended Our Redeemer Lutheran School in Madison until he became a Page of the United States House of Representatives, serving from 1955 and attending the House Page School.
 He ultimately graduated from Milwaukee Lutheran High School and worked briefly as a machine operator (becoming a member of the United Steel Workers) and salesman, before his 1960 election to the Assembly.
 He was involved in the movement to draft John F. Kennedy to run for President in 1960, serving as Chairman of the Wisconsin Youth for Kennedy Club in 1959.
 He was the youngest Chairman of the Wauwatosa City Democratic Committee at age 19.